Alexander Kobrinsky: Political activity

 Kobrinsky was a member of the federal bureau of the Yabloko party.
-In December 2011, he was elected to the Legislative Assembly of St. Petersburg of the 5th convocation (2011–2016) on the regional list of the Yabloko party.
-In 2020, he was nominated by the Yabloko party as a candidate for the by-elections of a deputy of the legislative assembly of St. Petersburg.
+In December 2011, he was elected to the Legislative Assembly of Saint Petersburg of the 5th convocation (2011–2016) on the regional list of the Yabloko party.
+In 2020, he was nominated by the Yabloko party as a candidate for the by-elections of a deputy of the legislative assembly of Saint Petersburg.
 However, the elections were canceled due to the COVID-19 pandemic.

 In July 2011, together with Boris Vishnevsky, he wrote a response to an appeal by a group of figures close to Right Cause, “There is a Choice,” titled “It’s time to choose good!”, in which he sharply condemned the authors’ attempt to rely on Dmitry Medvedev as an alternative to Vladimir Putin.
 In October 2011, he signed a statement “Khodorkovsky must go out [from a prison], and Putin and his team must go away”.

 In December 2011, he was elected to the Legislative Assembly of Saint Petersburg of the 5th convocation on the regional list of the Russian Democratic Party Yabloko.

 In 2012, Alexander Kobrinsky sharply opposed the law “On propaganda of homosexuality” proposed by Vitaly Milonov (was adopted) and against the law banning abortion.
 Subsequently, in 2013, Kobrinsky, together with Vishnevsky, introduced a bill to repeal the law "On propaganda of homosexuality", as a result of which they were attacked by "traditionalists".
 Kobrinsky, together with Vishnevsky, advocated for the rights of LGBT people and defended the safe exercise of their right to public events, opposed racism and homophobia.

 Among other deputies, Alexander Kobrinsky spoke out against the so-called "Dima Yakovlev Law", which prohibits the adoption of Russian children in the United States.
 Instead, Kobrinsky proposed to ban Russian deputies and officials from being treated abroad.